Research Programmes / Grand Challenge Themes /

 - GC1: Right First Time Manufacturing.
-Ensuring we can deliver defect free and fit for purpose components.
+Ensuring we can deliver defect-free and fit for purpose components.
 Being able to predict porosity and microstructure evolution through multiphysics modelling.
-Accommodating variability through real time process control.
+Accommodating variability through real-time process control.
 Achieving pre-defined performance in components and reducing waste.
-Working towards zero waste manufacture – processes which are cleaner, more efficient and generate less waste.
+Working towards zero waste manufacture – processes that are cleaner, more efficient and generate less waste.

 - GC2: From In-Process Monitoring and Control to In-Service Prediction and Performance.
 In-situ microstructural control, i.e. components which can be made with specific and controlled microstructures and properties, which will allow us to move from ‘form on demand’ (right first time) to ‘performance on demand’.
 Prediction of component performance in subsequent manufacturing steps and service conditions from the original starting material and processing conditions.